-Sofia Bevarly Brings The Heat In A Ribbed Crop Top While Asking Fans For Their Valentine’s Day Plans
+Sofia Bevarly Brings The Heat In A Ribbed Crop Top While Asking Fans For Their Valentine's Day Plans

-Sofia Bevarly put on a sexy display in the most recent update that was shared on her Instagram feed.
-The model’s February 10 update included three new images that saw her in a skin-baring outfit.
+Sofia Bevarly put on a sexy display in the most recent update that she shared on her Instagram feed.
+The model's February 10 update included three new images where she sported a skin-baring outfit.

 In the first photo, Sofia struck a pose on a cream-colored couch.
-She appeared to be inside, posing in front of a gallery wall with an array colorful pictures.
-Sofia wore a smile on her face, placing both hands near her knees as she gazed directly at the camera.
-Her second photo took a more serious tone and Sofia grabbed her ankle with both hands.
+She appeared to be inside, posing in front of a gallery wall with an array of colorful pictures.
+Sohe wore a smile on her face, placing both hands near her knees as she gazed directly at the camera.
+Her second photo took a more serious tone as the stunner grabbed her ankle with both hands.
 In the last shot, she leaned her head back as she ran her hand through her hair.

 Sofia rocked a sexy outfit that did nothing but favors for her incredible curves.
 She wore a tight tank top that fit perfectly on her curves.
-The garment’s light blue color accentuated her allover glow.
-It also boasted a sexy ribbed fabric that stretched tightly over her chest.
+The garment's light blue color accentuated her all-over glow.
+It also boasted a ribbed fabric that stretched tightly over her chest.
 Its thick straps were pulled wide on her shoulder while her muscular arms were entirely in view.
-The bottom band fit tightly on her chest, helping to highlight her tiny torso.
+The bottom band fit tightly on her chest, helping highlight her tiny torso.

-Sofia styled her long, brunette locks with a side part and loose waves that spilled over her shoulders and back.
-In her caption, Sofia asked fans what they had planned for Valentine’s Day, adding a white heart to the end of her post.
+In her caption, Sofia asked fans what they had planned for Valentine's Day, adding a white heart at the end of her post.
 In its short time live, the post has earned a ton of attention.
-More than 14,000 Instagrammers double-tapped the update while an additional 170 left comments.
+More than 14,000 users double-tapped the update while an additional 170 left comments.

-“Dreaming of Valentine’s Day with you!!
-You look amazing hunny,” one follower gushed, adding a series of red hearts to the end of their comment.
+"Dreaming of Valentine's Day with you!!
+You look amazing hunny," one follower gushed, adding a series of red hearts at the end of their comment.

 "Hottest of em all.
 I have no plans for V-day how about you my dear," a second fan chimed in.